The best iCloud Keychain alternatives offer one thing that Apple has been reluctant to provide: cross-platform support.

 In addition to not getting locked inside Apple’s ecosystem, third-party password management tools give you more flexibility and allow you to choose how and where you store your passwords.

-If you’re looking for a robust third-party password manager that offer features comparable in quality to Apple’s product, check out our list of the top alternatives to iCloud Keychain.
+If you’re looking for a robust third-party password manager that offers features comparable in quality to Apple’s product, check out our list of the top alternatives to iCloud Keychain.

 1Password manager is our go-to recommendation for everyone who’s looking for a decent premium password manager.
 In fact, this is what I use in combination with iCloud Keychain on my iPhone SE.
 Yes, I’m using an iPhone SE in 2020, and here’s why.